THE SEVEN FINCA OGAWA LODGING OPTIONS

 The newest of the five villas, Casa Alegria is a 2690-square foot (250 m2) home enjoying unobstructed Andean views.

-It contains three bedrooms and two private baths in the ground-floor portion, and the central area has a pitched-roof design containing a loft space ideal for use as a fourth bedroom or as a hangout for the kids.
+It contains three bedrooms (king, queen, and twin) and three baths in the ground-floor portion, and the central area has a pitched-roof design containing a loft space ideal for use as a fourth bedroom or as a hangout for the kids.